 One of the better home remedies for fleas is an old and quite effective method for catching fleas as they are hatching.
 You simply place a shallow tray with soapy water in it on the floor.
 Immediately above it, you put some sort of a small light.
 The light and the heat from it attract emerging fleas and they jump into the tray of water.
 The soapy water coats them so they are unable to jump out and they drown.

 This is a relatively effective method but doesn’t get all of the fleas.
 It also is a little difficult to manage (OK it is a LOT difficult to manage), and also to find the right light for it.
 However, it shouldn’t cost you much to give this a try.

-They have rave reviews on Amazon, and I think from what I can see that they will go a long way towards keeping the flea population under control, if not help me totally get rid of fleas in the home once and for all.
+They have rave reviews, and I think from what I can see that they will go a long way towards keeping the flea population under control, if not help me totally get rid of fleas in the home once and for all.
 It is certainly a much safer, easier and cleaner method than using a pesticide flea bomb!

 Click on the picture and check them out for yourself, they are very cheap when compared to any other type of flea control option.
 And of course the very best thing is that they are totally non-toxic and safe for your kitty!
 Go here to see this flea product: Victor Flea Trap

 UPDATE: I am a little stunned at the moment.
 A few months ago I decided to try something really weird.
 I made some “orgonite” tags to put on some of the cats with collars.
 My idea is that the energy in the Orgonite would strengthen the kitties energy and hopefully repel fleas.
 When I was making the tags, I included some very particular crystals and Radionics.